redhat-partner-solutions/vse-carslab-hub/environments/overlays/cicd/README.md

 ## ServiceAccount for PipelineRuns

-Create a ServiceAccount called `build-bot` with the desired permissions and/or roles assigned to it.
-The Service Account `build-bot` will include credentials configured as Secrets, and the credentials in the Secret object will be used to authenticate when needed private resources (e.g., a private repo or a private registry) demanded by the execution of a PipelineRun.
+Create a ServiceAccount called `pipeline-credentials-sa` with the desired permissions and/or roles assigned to it.
+The Service Account `pipeline-credentials-sa` will include credentials configured as Secrets, and the credentials in the Secret object will be used to authenticate when needed private resources (e.g., a private repo or a private registry) demanded by the execution of a PipelineRun.

 ## Secrets and SealedSecret for PipelineRuns

 The Secrets associated to the created Service Account are introduced in the Hub Cluster using Sealed Secrets.
-Currently two SealedSecret objects are associated to the Service Account `build-bot`:
+Currently two SealedSecret objects are associated to the Service Account `pipeline-credentials-sa`:

   * Secret github-cred: Generated from `github-sealed.yaml`: Includes github shared credentials of VSE team to access private repos in
       `github.com/redhat-partner-solutions`